go-fuego/fuego/documentation/docs/guides/middlewares.md

 Middlewares can be registered at 2 levels:

-- **Route middlewares**: applies only on registered routes, easily scopable to a specific group, or several routes.
+- **Route middlewares**: applies only to registered routes, is scoped to a specific group, or several routes.
-- **Global middlewares**: applies on every request, even non-matching routes (useful for CORS for example).
+- **Global middlewares**: applied on every request, even non-matching routes (useful for CORS for example).

 ## Route middlewares